5 key components of a digital team

 Learn what ingredients that are necessary to elevate your digital team to success.

 Your team is like an organism, if some of its parts don’t work properly, it endangers the host.
-In the same way, if your digital team doesn’t work, it endangers your department or your entire organisation.
-Now we can’t have that, can we?
+In the same way, if your digital team doesn’t work, it endangers your department or your entire organization.

 As an antidote to this danger we have gathered five key components of a digital team.
 These might help you build strong processes, skills, and confidence within your team.

 A living organism doesn’t just roam around without any meaning, and in the same way your digital team needs planning and purpose.
 This is where a digital strategy comes into the picture.

 A strategy is a long-term plan with a more or less detailed account of goals, actions, requirements, and roles.
 According to Business Queensland, what you need in a digital strategy is, among other things, an online presence, digital marketing, online sales, CRM, online security, supplier interaction, and responsive solutions.

 With these strategic components in place, your team is empowered to align your actions with the KPIs from the management, and enact on your plans to fulfill this vision.